-Paragraph (a) sets forth the definitions applicable to the proposed Consolidated Audit Trail Funding Fees.
-Proposed paragraph (a)(1) states that, the terms "CAT NMS Plan," "Industry Member," "NMS Stock," "OTC Equity Security," and "Participant" are defined as set forth in Rule 6810 (Consolidated Audit Trail-Definitions) of the CAT Compliance Rule, as adopted by the Exchange for its equities and options trading platforms.51
+Paragraph (a) of the proposed fee schedule sets forth the definitions for the proposed fee schedule.
+Paragraph (a)(1) states that, for purposes of the Consolidated Audit Trail Funding Fees, the terms "CAT NMS Plan," "Industry Member," "NMS Stock," "OTC Equity Security", and "Participant" are defined as set forth in Rule 4.5 (Consolidated Audit Trail-Definitions).

-The Exchange proposes to impose different fees on Equity ATSs and Industry Members that are not Equity ATSs.
-Accordingly, the Exchange proposes to define the term "Equity ATS."
-First, paragraph (a)(2) defines an "ATS" to mean an alternative trading system as defined in Rule 300(a) of Regulation ATS under the Exchange Act that operates pursuant to Rule 301 of Regulation ATS.
+The proposed fee schedule imposes different fees on Equity ATSs and Industry Members that are not Equity ATSs.
+Accordingly, the proposed fee schedule defines the term "Equity ATS."
+First, paragraph (a)(2) defines an "ATS" to mean an alternative trading system as defined in Rule 300(a) of Regulation ATS under the Securities Exchange Act of 1934, as amended, that operates pursuant to Rule 301 of Regulation ATS.
 This is the same definition of an ATS as set forth in Section 1.1 of the CAT NMS Plan in the definition of an "Execution Venue."
 Then, paragraph (a)(4) defines an "Equity ATS" as an ATS that executes transactions in NMS Stocks and/or OTC Equity Securities.

-Paragraph (a)(3) defines the term "CAT Fee" to mean the Consolidated Audit Trail Funding Fee(s) to be paid by Industry Members pursuant to this proposed rule change.
+Paragraph (a)(3) of the proposed fee schedule defines the term "CAT Fee" to mean the Consolidated Audit Trail Funding Fee(s) to be paid by Industry Members as set forth in paragraph (b) in the proposed fee schedule.